raystack/dagger/docs/advance/post_processor.md

 ##### `request_variables`

-List of comma-separated parameters to be replaced in request_pattern, these variables must be present in the input proto.
+List of comma-separated parameters to be replaced in request_pattern, these variables must be present in the input proto and selected via the SQL query.

 * Example value: `customer_id`
 * Type: `optional`